eerkela/bertrand/docs/source/content/motivation.rst

     translating Python types to them.

-.. _motivation.type_systems.reliability:

-Reliability
-^^^^^^^^^^^
-Another area where dynamic typing can lead to problems is in error detection and `type safety <https://en.wikipedia.org/wiki/Type_safety>`_.
-Because C has access to full type information at `compile <https://en.wikipedia.org/wiki/Compiler>`_ time, it can warn users of mismatches before the program is ever run.
-Python, on the other hand, forces users to rely on **runtime** type checks via the built-in :func:`isinstance() <python:isinstance>` and :func:`issubclass() <python:issubclass>` functions.
-This has a number of consequences, almost all of them bad.

-First and most importantly, we are unable to catch errors until we actually run our program.
-This means we can never have absolute confidence that our constructs are receiving the data they expect in all cases, and the only way we can make sure is by adding an explicit branch to our production code.
-This is inefficient and cumbersome to the extent that it is often considered an `anti-pattern <https://en.wikipedia.org/wiki/Anti-pattern>`_ in large projects.

-Instead, we are encouraged to use static analysis tools like `mypy
-<https://mypy-lang.org/>`_, which can analyze `type hints
-<https://peps.python.org/pep-0484/>`_ that are separate from actual logic.
-This emulates the power of a C-style static compiler, solving most issues with type safety, at least on an internal level.
-Public-facing functions still need explicit type checks to handle arbitrary user input, where mypy is unable to reach.
-This forces us back into the :func:`isinstance() <python:isinstance>`\ / :func:`issubclass() <python:issubclass>` paradigm

-, and there are some
-data structures that can't be easily checked by static analysis tools, like vectors and other containers.
-This is enough of a problem that numpy has implemented its own array-based type hints

-Ironically, this confidence breaks down when numpy enters the picture.
-Because

 *   Vectors fall through the cracks of static analyzers like mypy.
 *   Statically-typed functions cannot accept arbitrary Python objects.
 There must therefore be a translation layer to prevent unexpected type errors.

-at the cost of early error detection.
-Because the Python compiler does not know the explicit type of a variable beforehand, it can't perform the same level of analysis as a true static compiler

-type of a variable is not known until runtime, errors will not be encountered until the offending code is actually executed.